 Use a teaspoon to drop dough into two inch balls on your cookie sheet lined with a silpat.

 Bake for 9-11 minutes and remove when the edges are barely brown.
 The cookies may look underdone but they will continue to cook while cooling.
-Then transfer to a wire rack to cool completely.
+Transfer to a wire rack to cool completely.
 Makes about 15-20 cookies.